yaml/yamlscript/doc/ys.md

 The YAMLScript `ys` command line tool is the primary way to run, load and compile YAMLScript programs.

-Loading is essentially the same as running, but the result is output is printed as JSON.
+> Loading is essentially the same as running, but the result is output is printed as JSON.

+Here's the `ys --help` output:

 ```text
 $ ys --help